sdpa-python/sdpa-python.github.io/docs/installation/windows.md

 We need to edit it and provide

-1. The link to the `make.inc` in the `sdpa` folder (so it can find `libsdpa.a`).
-Assuming you extracted it in `C:\sdpa`:
+1. The location of SDPA headers and static library (i.e. `libsdpa.a` or `libsdpa_gmp.a`):

     ```python
-    SDPA_DIR =  os.path.join("C:\\", "sdpa", "sdpa-{{page.sdpa_latest_version}}")
+    SDPA_DIR =  os.path.join("C:\\", "path", "to", "sdpa_package_name")
     ```

-2. The location of SPOOLES library and headers.
-Assuming you extracted it in `C:\sdpa`:
+2. The location of SPOOLES headers.
+Assuming MSYS2 was installed in the default location:

     ```python
-    SPOOLES_INCLUDE =  os.path.join("C:\\", "sdpa", "spooles")
+    SPOOLES_INCLUDE =  os.path.join("C:\\", "msys64", "mingw64", "include", "spooles")
     ```

-3. The location of MinGW static libraries.
-Assuming it was installed with the default options:
+3. The location of other common static libraries.
+Assuming MSYS2 was installed in the default location:

     ```python
     MINGW_LIBS    =  os.path.join("C:\\", "msys64", "mingw64", "lib")
     ```

-4. Names of BLAS/LAPACK if you did not use the reference BLAS.
-Please use the same BLAS/LAPACK that you used while building `sdpa`.
+4. Only if using the **regular SDPA** backend, the names of the BLAS/LAPACK implementation(s) that you intend to use.
+Please use the same one as you did while building the SDPA (backend) package.
 Assuming you used OpenBLAS:

     ```python
-    LAPACK_NAME = 'openblas'
-    BLAS_NAME = 'openblas'
+    BLAS_LAPACK_LIBS = ['openblas', 'gomp']

+5. Only if using the **SDPA Multiprecision** backend, the location of GMP library and headers:

+    ```python
+    GMP_DIR = os.path.join("C:\\", "path", "to", "gmp-version")
     ```

+6. Lastly, if you are using the **SDPA Multiprecision** backend, please set `USEGMP = True` in this file.

 ### Build `sdpa-python` Package